dominicrodger/django-tinycontent/README.rst

 transformed content.
 You can also set ``TINYCONTENT_FILTER`` to be a list of dotted paths to callables, to chain filters together.

-django-tinycontent supports all versions of Django from 1.4 to 1.8.
-Python 2.7 is supported for all supported versions of Django.
-Python 3.3 or 3.4 are supported for versions of Django from 1.5.
+django-tinycontent supports all versions of Django from 1.5 to 1.8.
+Python 2.7, 3.3 and 3.4 are supported.

 Changelog
 =========